chris-day/owl2vault/README.md

 # owl2vault

-Generate a LinkML schema and an Obsidian-ready Markdown vault from an OWL ontology.
+Generate a LinkML schema, an Obsidian-ready Markdown vault and MkDocs from an OWL ontology.

 ## Quick start